Scratchy-Studios/Packager-GH-Actions/README.md

 ## Instructions:
 1. use this template
-2. Replace the sample sb3 with your sb3 game file (project note: make sure your project has instructions to play as the first screen.)
+2. Replace the sample sb3 with your sb3 game file (project note: make sure your project has instructions to play as the first screen & the games title is source)
-3. do some workflow stuff idk
+3. enable pages
 4. Enjoy!